 - Go to My Jobs to locate the contract

-- Click the (...) options menu and select End contract
+- Choose the (...) options menu and select End contract

 - Choose Pay nothing and request a refund or Pay another amount when ending the contract

-If your final payment is less than your escrow balance, an escrow refund request will be sent to your freelancer.
-The freelancer will have seven days to respond to the refund request.
+If your final payment is less than your escrow balance, an escrow refund request will be sent to your freelancer or agency.
+They will have seven days to respond.

 If your freelancer accepts the refund request

-If the freelancer approves the refund or does not respond within seven days, the money in escrow will be refunded.
+If your freelancer approves the refund or does not respond within seven days, we will refund the money in escrow.
 Refund credits can take up to five business days to appear.

-Your freelancer can dispute the refund request if they feel a refund is not warranted.
-If this happens, we will notify you by email and you can either accept or reject the dispute:
+Your freelancer or agency can dispute the refund request.
+If this happens, we will notify you by email and you can either accept or reject their response:

-- If you accept the dispute, the funds will be released to the freelancer
+- If you accept the response, we will release the funds to the freelancer or agency.

-- If you reject the dispute, an Upwork dispute specialist will provide mediation assistance to both parties to try and resolve the matter
+- If you reject the response, a dispute will be submitted and an Upwork mediation specialist will provide mediation assistance to both parties to try and resolve the dispute.

-When reviewing a milestone you can choose to release a partial milestone payment.
-You can then end the contract and request a refund of the remaining amount, or keep the contract open and use the leftover funds towards the next milestone.
+When reviewing a milestone, you can choose to release a partial milestone payment.
+You can then end the contract and request a refund of the remaining amount, or keep the contract open and use the leftover funds toward the next milestone.